 Affected Environmental Feature(s) Project Activity Potential Effects (D=Direct) (I=Indirect) Potential effect on the size, diversity, health, connectivity, functionality and resilience of the natural feature.
-Mitigation Strategy Residual Effect (magnitude/frequency/ duration) Performance Objective Monitoring Plan and Contingency Measures OPERATION Significant Woodlands W-39, W-79, W-81, W-86, Operation of the 230kV transmission line Fires or electrical outages from transmission line arcing to nearby trees The transmission line will be maintained to comply with the tree Likelihood of effect very limited and only ovposted to secur as No fires or power outages as a result of tree or If a transmission line fire or power outage occurs, the aparttions and W-33, W-73, W-31, W-30, W-88, W-93, W-94, W-99, W-102, W-123, W-128 and vegetation (I).
-The effect identified above could affect the size, health and ecological diversity of woodlands. and vegetation clearance requirements of the North American Electricity Reliability Corporation (NERC). expected to occur as an accidental occurrence.
-No residual effects anticipated. vegetation arcing with transmission line. operations and maintenance staff will implement the Emergency Response Plan.
-Amphibian Breeding Habitat ABH-007 Wind Turbine Operation Inhibition of amphibian breeding patterns and reproductive success due to disruptions of breeding calling patterns from turbine noise (I).
+Mitigation Strategy Residual Effect (magnitude/frequency/ duration) Performance Objective Monitoring Plan and Contingency Measures information.
+Amphibian Breeding Habitat ABH-001 Wind Turbine Operation Inhibition of amphibian breeding patterns and reproductive success due to disruptions of breeding calling patterns from turbine noise (I).
 The effect identified above could affect the size and diversity of the amphibian population in this pond.
-Strategy to site turbines outside of habitat.
+Post-construction monitoring will be undertaken and contingency measures developed as required.
 Duration of the effect could be experienced throughout entire operating period of the turbines.
 Effect most significant during spring breeding season.
 Potential for residual effects exists.
 Minimize impacts to amphibian breeding.
-Baseline amphibian calling index to be maintained at 3 for both spring peeper and green frog.
+Baseline amphibian calling index to be maintained at 3 for both spring peeper and grey tree frog.
 Conduct an Amphibian Monitoring Program for two years following construction of the wind farm.
 Amphibian surveys to be undertaken in accordance with Marsh Monitoring Program Manual (Bird Studies Canada, 1994).
 Surveys will be conducted between one-half hour after sunset and midnight during each of the following three periods: April 15-30; May 15-30; and, June 15-30.
-Contingency measures may include additional monitoring to determine cause of decline, possible turbine shut-down or blade feathering during breeding season.
+Contingency measures will be developed and confirmed with the MNR as required, subject to the level of mortality identified.
 Additional two years of monitoring if significant effects are observed.
+Refer to EEMP for more information.
+Turtle Nesting Area and Turtle Overwintering Habitat TNA-002 TWA-003 Planned and Unplanned Maintenance Maintenance vehicles may collide with migrating turtles crossing Turnbull's Road or the turbine access road to T-40 (D).
+Turtle crossing signs will be erected along Turbull's Road to remind drivers to be mindful of turtles in the area.
+Effect most significant during spring and fall migration periods.
+Potential for residual effects exists.
+Minimize turtle/vehicle collisions.
+Maintenance crews will report any turtle collisions to Northland and/or their consultant.
+Findings will be reported to the MNR for the first two years of operation.
+Contingency measures will be developed with the MNR as required, subject to the level of mortality identified.
+Refer to EEMP for more information